 Tax Consequences of Allocation of the Purchase Price in Business Sale

-- This is important because the sale of a business (when using the typical asset purchase form of sale), when viewed by the IRS, is really the sale of individual assets of the business (such as goodwill, the non-compete, inventory, leasehold improvements, or tangible assets).
+- The sale of a business (when using the typical asset purchase form of sale) for tax purposes is really the sale of individual assets of the business (such as goodwill, the non-compete, inventory, leasehold improvements, or tangible assets).

-- Buyers will want the allocation of the purchase price to be for assets with the shortest depreciation schedule because then they can depreciate such assets more quickly when they file their taxes.
+- Buyers will want the allocation of the purchase price to be for assets with the shortest depreciation schedule because then they can depreciate such assets more quickly.